Missouri Lottery: Club Keno/Keno To Go

 Club Keno has drawings every four minutes.
 Traditionally sold in age-controlled environments (often where alcoholic beverages are served), the game is now available at any Missouri Lottery retailer as Keno To Go.
 Options and prizes vary.

 Scratchers

 Scratch cards are the Lottery's most popular games, sold in a large variety of locations from gas stations to sports venues via vending machines.
 Card prices range from $1 to $50, with the more expensive games having better odds of winning as well as larger prizes.
 Themed scratchers are common (such as for holidays, promotional tie-ins with St. Louis and Kansas City sports teams, or licensed pop-culture properties) and players are occasionally encouraged to enter specific losing tickets into "second chance" drawings for additional prizes.

-Pick 3
+Pick 3 and Pick 4

-Pick 3 is drawn twice daily, seven days a week.
-Prices, options, and prizes vary.
+These two games are drawn twice daily, every day of the week.
+Pick 3 draws a 3 digit number and Pick 4 draws a 4 digit number.
+Prices, options and payouts vary depending on the game type and price of the game.

-Pick 4
+Wild Ball

-Pick 4 is almost identical to Pick 3, except that a four-digit number is drawn.
+On April 16, 2023, the Missouri State Lottery announced that it would add this feature to its Pick 3 and Pick 4 games, replacing the play type “1off” that it offered until the day before the wild ball feature was introduced.
+Adding wild ball to a game would allow players to create more unique combinations for their game and win a wild ball prize.
+The wild ball number is used to replace the numbers drawn by the lottery.
+Players can also win multiple wild ball prizes on the same play depending on the unique numbers played.
+Adding wild ball doubles the cost of each game and can be done with any play type that a player chooses.
+There will be a separate wild ball number drawn for pick 3 and pick 4 with every draw.